LASIK

 You should not be pregnant

 When pregnant, your body is undergoing a lot of hormonal changes, which may affect your vision by temporarily changing your prescription.
-For this reason, you should not be evaluated for a LASIK procedure until you are no longer pregnant/nursing.
+For this reason, you should not be evaluated for a LASIK procedure until you are no longer pregnant.
+Nursing patients can consult with a LASIK specialist to assess their individual circumstances and determine whether the procedure is a suitable option.
 If your LASIK evaluation occurs right after pregnancy, pending the evaluation findings, your eye doctor or LASIK specialist may recommend giving your eyes a few months to return to their normal baseline.

 Your corneas must have the appropriate thickness